Rhinoplasty Paramus, NJ – Nose Job Surgery In Bergen County

 We’ll be with you throughout your recovery

 Your first follow-up appointment will be just a day or two after your surgery.
-This appointment will be with a nurse or PA, and will mostly be to check on the results.
+This appointment will be with a nurse or PA in our clinic in Paramus NJ 07652, and will mostly be to check on the results.
 Your second follow-up will be one week after your surgery, and will be with your surgeon.
 At this point the splint and sutures will be removed, and most of the swelling should have gone down.
 Follow-ups to check on your progress and recovery will then be scheduled for 1 month after the procedure, 3 months after, 6 months after, and finally after 1 year, all with your surgeon.

 It can take well over a year to fully heal from rhinoplasty, so if you are still concerned with your recovery or have any questions or concerns at all, you’re more than welcome to schedule additional follow-ups.
 Our first concern is your peace of mind.

 Nose Surgery Before & After Pictures

 Actual patients of The Breslow Center.
 Click here to see more.